TishaRepo/HF-Fed/README.md

-# D-MASTER: Mask Annealed Transformer for Unsupervised Domain Adaptation in Breast Cancer Detection from Mammograms
+# HF-Fed: Hierarchical based customized Federated Learning Framework for X-Ray Imaging

-This is the repository that contains the source code for the [D-MASTER website](https://dmaster-iitd.github.io/webpage/).
+This is the repository that contains the source code for the [HF-Fed website]([https://dmaster-iitd.github.io/webpage/](https://tisharepo.github.io/Webpage/)).